aquasecurity/terraform-aws-onboarding/README.md

 5. Run `terraform apply` to create the resources.

 **Notes:**
 - Ensure that the provided regions are enabled in your AWS account.
-If the provided regions are not enabled, they will be skipped they will be skipped even if they had been defined within Aqua's scan settings during onboarding.
+If the provided regions are not enabled, they will be skipped even if they had been defined within Aqua's scan settings during onboarding.
 - If you change parameters after initial deployment, we recommend running `terraform destroy` before applying the changes again to avoid certain Lambda errors.